Where To Shoot A Deer With A Bow

 What To Do When A Shot Doesn’t Go As Planned

-Try as we might, the chance of less than desirable shot placement cannot be totally eliminated.
-Poor shots do occur from time to time when shooting at game, and it is our responsibility as ethical hunters to make every effort to recover a deer that has been shot in this manner.
+Try as we might, the chance of less-than-desirable shot placement cannot be eliminated.
+Poor shots occur from time to time when shooting at game, and it is our responsibility as ethical hunters to make every effort to recover a deer that has been shot in this manner.

 Much of one’s ability to find success in doing so is based upon knowing what to do after the shot.